mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 Many teachers will add in projects to the end of a series of work to reinforce concept in a practical context and that is certainly better than nothing, but it is likely to reduce effectiveness.

-### Significance of Project and Design approaches for Inclusion

-In a previous chapter we covered the fundamentals of UDL (Universal Design for Learning).
-There are clear similarities between the concrete, hands-on approach of project based work and elements of the UDL framework.
-As teachers we can highlight importance of creating inclusive classroom environments as a way to advocate for allocating time and resources for project-based learning.

-Some tactics that computing teachers can draw on to make their approach more inclusive via project are already used intuitively by teachers.
-It is reassuring that research supports some of the following tactics;

-- Physical Computing - makes the computing experience tangible and shareable
-- Game Making - can build on existing knowledge of game structure
-- Media Projects in Scratch - draws on home interests and importance of designing for an audience

 ### Meeting in the Middle - A learner choice approach to semantic density

 I explore my own experiences teaching coding practice and concepts through coding games together in  another chapter in this collection.
 My own approach is very much led by the interests and preferences of learners.
 Some students stuck with certain areas of concrete practice.
 They were happy to tinker away, adding features, and changing certain parts without fully knowing what the code did.
 I would highlight some of the underlying coding concepts for the code then were working on as they met it.
 Others wanted to know details of those concepts from the start.
 Initially, I struggled being pulled in different directions.
 To resolve this, I created activities and resources to support these different kinds of approaches.